chrismattmann/MLwithTensorFlow2ed/README.md

 We welcome contributions to the TF2 port and to all of the notebooks in TF1.15.x too!

+## Quick Start

+The repository contains two fully functional [Docker](http://docker.io) images.
+The first runs with TF1.15.x and tracks with the book examples.
+You can get going by simply running from a command prompt:

+{{{
+$ docker pull chrismattmann/mltf2:latest
+$ ./run_environment.sh
+}}}

+This will pull the TF1.15.x image and start Juptyer running on localhost.
+Watch for the startup message, and then click through (including the token needed past the `?` in the URL) to start Your Juptyer session.

+To run the TF2.x version of the code and notebooks you can similarly run:

+{{{
+$ docker pull chrismattmann/mltf2:tf2
+$ ./run_TFv2_environment.sh
+}}}

+Follow the URL from the startup message.

+Enjoy!

 ## Pre-requisites

 Though the book has [TensorFlow](http://twitter.com/tensorflow) in the name, the book is also